* 'Core' issuers Austria, Netherlands easily sell bonds

 would sell a new 10-year bond via syndication rather than

 holding its planned late-January auctions.

-Bund futures were 10 ticks higher on the day at
+German Bund futures were 37 ticks higher on the day

-lower-rated states such as Italy and Spain were also slightly
+lower-rated states such as Italy and Spain also rose.

 The day's price action highlights markets are keen to both

 buy up ultra-low risk assets at cheaper levels and invest in